SpectreSpect/nlp-natural-disaster/README.md

 [Docker](https://www.docker.com/) and [TensorFlow/serving](https://www.tensorflow.org/tfx/guide/serving) was used to deploy the model.

-# Pet project

-This project is a pet project that is created only for practicing, learning and demonstrating my skills.
-Here are technologies that was used to create this project:

-Languages:
-* Python
-* JavaScript
-* HTML
-* CSS

-Libraries:
-* TensorFlow (python)
-* Flask (python)
-* React (js, html, css)

-Other:
-* TensorFlow/serving
-* Docker
-* Git

-Skills that was used to create this project:
-* Ability to create a natural language processing models that can analyze a text and classify it.
-* Ability to create a simple website using React as front-end and Flask as back-end.
-* Ability to deploy a model on a site, allowing users to enter input data (text) and get subsequent model predictions.
-* Ability to work with Docker.
-* Ability to deploy a model and a website on a remote server.

-# Installation
+# Running Locally

-In order to start the project in the development mode, you need to enter the commands below.
+In order to run the project locally, you need to enter the commands below.
 For that you have to open three instances of a terminal that you will use.
 Each instance will be associated with back-end, front-end or tensorflow/serving model.